 Native air plants attach themselves to rocks, trees, shrubs, or the ground with their roots.
 However since the popularity of air plants in recent years, you can now put an air plant just about anywhere in your home without the worry of roots and soil!

-There are several types of air plants and those with silver foliage tend to be the most drought-tolerant.
+There are several types of air plants and those with silver foliage tend to be the most drought-tolerant with the lowest water needs.
 The greener air plants dry out faster, however a general rule of thumb is to water your air plants once a week.

 However, if the air in your house is particularly dry (We live in NM and have very low humidity.) water or mist more often, every four to five days.
 If you live in a humid area, water every ten days.
 I find it best to just keep an eye on your plants to determine what exactly their water needs.